How to Make Whipped Cream from Scratch

 Step 1: Start whipping the cream

-Then add your cream to the chilled bowl and beat until it begins to thicken.
-You’re not looking for peaks here, but just for the cream to start to get a little body.
+Add your cream to the chilled bowl and beat until it begins to thicken.
+You’re not looking for peaks here—just for the cream to start to get a little body.

-Once you know how to make fresh whipped cream, you can experiment with many flavor variations.
+Once you know how to make whipped cream, you can experiment with flavor variations.
 Try swapping out the vanilla extract for these substitutions:

-- Peanutty whipped cream: Add in two tablespoons of creamy peanut butter
+- Peanut butter whipped cream: Add in two tablespoons of creamy peanut butter.

-- Hazelnut whipped cream: Include the vanilla extract but also add a splash of hazelnut liqueur
+- Hazelnut whipped cream: Keep the vanilla extract and add a splash of hazelnut liqueur, too.

-- Mojito whipped cream: Amp up the flavor with a little fresh mint, lime zest and rum extract
+- Mojito whipped cream: Amp up the flavor with fresh mint, lime zest and rum extract.

 While whipped cream is easy to make, there are a few techniques that’ll ensure success.

-- You can make whipped cream in advance: To make whipped cream in advance, slightly under-whip the mixture.
-Then cover and refrigerate for several hours.
+To make whipped cream in advance (we mean a few hours—not days), slightly under-whip the mixture.
+Then cover and refrigerate.
 You can beat it briefly to the right consistency before serving.

 Whipped cream tastes best and has the right consistency right after it’s made, so you should plan to enjoy your desserts with whipped cream the same day, or the next day at the latest.
 Leftover cream will deflate and cannot be revived; it also cannot be frozen.